brentongunning/voodoo.js/README.md

 # How to Build

-Voodoo currently builds only on Windows.
+Voodoo currently builds on Windows.
 It would be great if someone ported the build engine to Unix and Python.

 ## Step 1: Install Python 2.7